At the Pelvic Partnership, we’re committed to protecting and respecting your privacy.

 We will not sell or rent your information to third parties.

 We will not share your information with third parties for marketing purposes.

 We will not contact you by email, post or phone if you have indicated that you do not wish to be contacted.
-You can change your preferences at any time by contacting us by email: email@example.com or by clicking ‘unsubscribe’ at the bottom of any email we send to you.
+You can change your preferences at any time by contacting us by email at: [email protected] or by clicking ‘unsubscribe’ at the bottom of any email we send to you.

 How you can access and update your information

-Security precautions in place to protect the loss, misuse or alteration of your information
+Security precautions are in place to protect the loss, misuse or alteration of your information

 Use of ‘cookies’

 If you linked to our website from a third-party site, we cannot be responsible for the privacy policies and practices of the owners and operators of that site, so we recommend that you check the policy of the third-party site.